-The Department of Anthropology also benefits from close collaboration with research institutions across TU which provide unique resources to undergraduate and graduate students as well as faculty.
+The Department of Anthropology also benefits from close collaboration with research institutions across TU which provide unique resources to undergraduate students as well as faculty.

 From a Human Ecology lab with a Zeiss Stemi 2000 microscope to a Lithic Microwear and Technology lab, learn how our anthropology labs will expand and support your research.
 Learn more.

 Examine the human skeleton or investigate one of the largest collections in North America of chipped stone artifacts recovered from prehistoric sites in the Near East in our facilities and collections.
 Learn more.

 Students are encouraged to delve into the archives at the Helmerich Center for American Research at Gilcrease Museum, which houses more than 100,000 rare books, documents, maps and unpublished works.
 Learn about more resources in Tulsa.